 These risks could result in damage to, or destruction of, mineral properties, production facilities or other properties, personal injury or death, including to our employees, environmental damage, delays in mining, increased production costs, asset write downs, monetary losses and possible legal liability.
 We may not be able to obtain insurance to cover these risks at economically feasible premiums, or at all.
 The Company's insurance premiums have increased in recent years and in other circumstances the scope of insurance coverage has been reduced.
-The Company also expects insurance premiums to increase due to the impacts of COVID-19.
 Insurance against certain environmental risks, including potential liability for pollution and other hazards associated with mineral exploration and production, is not generally available to companies within the mining industry.
 We may suffer a material adverse effect on our business if we incur losses related to any significant events that are not covered by our insurance policies.